KGH0505/FeedAndGrowFishResearch/README.md

  - Download a copy of [QuickPar](http://www.quickpar.org.uk/Download.htm) and install it
  - Come to the [releases section](https://github.com/ash47/FeedAndGrowFishResearch/releases)
  - Download the latest release
- - Extract the release files from the ZIP
+ - Extract the release files from the ZIP (Right click the ZIP and select `Extract All`)
  - Copy your `Assembly-CSharp.dll` into the release's folder
    - The DLL can be found in `Steam/Steamapps/Common/Feed And Grow Fish/Feed and Grow_Data/Managed/`
  - Open the `Assembly-CSharp.dll.par2` from the release